esp-rs/book/src/installation/index.md

 ## Xtensa targets

-Currently, the mainline Rust compiler does not have support for `Xtensa` targets.
+Currently, the official Rust compiler does not have support for `Xtensa` targets.
 However, Espressif maintains the [esp-rs/rust] fork that adds support for Espressif `Xtensa` targets.

-The main reason for `Xtensa` not being supported on Rust mainline is because `LLVM` does not support Xtensa targets.
+The main reason for `Xtensa` not being supported on the official Rust is because `LLVM` does not support Xtensa targets.
 Therefore, Espressif also maintains a fork of `LLVM` with support for Espressif `Xtensa` targets in [espressif/llvm-project].

 > #### A note in upstreaming our forks.
 >
 > We are making efforts to upstream the changes in Espressif `LLVM` and Rust forks.
 > The first step is to upstream the `LLVM` project, this is already in progress,
 > and you can see the status at this [tracking issue].
-> If our `LLVM` changes are accepted in `LLVM` mainline, we will proceed with trying
+> If our `LLVM` changes are accepted in upstream `LLVM`, we will proceed with trying
 > to upstream the Rust compiler changes.

 Another consequence of `LLVM` not supporting Espressif `Xtensa` targets is that we need to provide our own linker.
 In other words, we need a [GCC toolchain] to use it as our linker.